theScottyJam/snap.js/content/nolodash/unzip/description.md

 }
 ```

-If you want a Lodash-style unzip function, here's how to implement it:
+If you want a Lodash-style unzip function, here's how to implement it based off of `zip()`:

 ```javascript
 function unzip(arrays) {